 Place the ball of dough into a greased bowl and cover with a plastic wrap.
 Let stand in room temperature until the size is doubled, about 2 hours.

 After the dough has doubled in size.
 Simply lift it in sections until you have gone around the entire circle of dough, lifting and then letting it fall back to the bowl ( like deflating it but very gently.
 Do not punch the dough down.)
 Cover the bowl again with a plastic wrap and chill in the refrigerator for 6 hours or overnight.
 The dough will double in size again.

-Using a knife or a pizza cutter, cut the log in half vertically starting from an inch below the first end all the way to the other end, leaving the first end uncut.
-Twist the two cut logs so that the cut sides are facing up.
+Using a knife or a pizza cutter, cut the log in half vertically starting from an inch below the top all the way to the other end, leaving the top end uncut.
+Turn the two cut logs so that the cut sides are facing up.
 Twist them together to form a spiral or braid.
 Tuck the ends under.
-Cover assembled dough with clean towel and let rise for 1 to 1 and 1/2 hours.
+Cover assembled dough with a clean towel and let rise for 1 to 1 and 1/2 hours.

 Preheat oven to 350 F. Brush the surface of the dough with the egg wash.
 Bake the ensaymada for 17-20 minutes or until top is golden.
-Let ensaymada cool slightly then brush the tops with softened butter or margarine.
-Sprinkle with sugar.
+Let ensaymada cool slightly then sprinkle grated cheddar cheese on top.